lanceptrck/todolist/README.md

 ### Installing

 #### Directory Placing
-1. Navigate through your wamp or xampp folders and place the contents of the downloaded code in the folder where source codes are being ran. (www folder for wamp)
+1. Navigate through your wamp or xampp folders and place the folder named 'project' in the folder where source codes are being ran. (www folder for wamp)

 #### Database Setup
 1. Open wamp or xampp then navigate to localhost/phpmyadmin then login using your username and password